viraj-gavade/viraj-gavade/Readme.md

 ## 🚀 About Me

-I'm a dedicated Backend Developer with expertise in building secure, scalable APIs and microservices.
-My focus lies in creating robust backend solutions using modern technologies and best practices.
+I'm a passionate **MERN Stack Developer** with a strong grip on building full-stack web apps that scale.
+I'm also diving deep into **Machine Learning**—curious about how data can drive real-world solutions.
+I love building things that actually solve problems.

 ### What I Do

+- 🌐 Build full-stack apps using MongoDB, Express, React, and Node.js
-- 🛠️ Design and implement RESTful APIs and GraphQL services
+- ⚙️ Design RESTful APIs and GraphQL services
-- 🔐 Develop secure authentication systems with OAuth2 and JWT
+- 🔐 Implement secure authentication systems (OAuth2, JWT)
+- 🧠 Explore ML concepts like classification, regression & NLP
+- 🚀 Deploy apps using cloud platforms (Vercel, Back4App, Railway)
-- 📦 Create scalable microservices architectures
+- 📦 Work with microservices and scalable backends
-- 🎯 Optimize database performance and queries
-- ☁️ Deploy and manage cloud-based solutions

 ## 💻 Technical Skills